 Abstract Preparation Instructions

-We invite abstracts within the below themes for both oral and poster presentation by the closing date of 31st January 2020.
+We invite abstracts within the below themes for oral or poster presentation by the closing date of 8th February 2021.

 You do not need to submit an abstract to attend the meeting but we do encourge you to do so.